Rei-SwitchBot/faq/en-us/Blind Tilt.md

 When used individually, the Blind Tilt only needs to communicate with the phone or SwitchBot Hub Mini.
 However, when grouped, the Blind Tilts form a link and need to communicate with each other, which increases the constant power consumption.

+---
+### How Can I Check the Battery Status of Sub-Devices After Grouping SwitchBot Blind Tilts?

+After grouping Blind Tilt devices, only the main device will be displayed in the SwitchBot app, while sub-devices are automatically hidden.
+The app only shows the charging status and battery level of the main device, not the sub-devices.
+If you want to check the battery level of a sub-device, you’ll need to ungroup the devices first and then select the specific device individually to view its status.